makerdao/dss-charter/README.md

 - `gate` : whether the ilk is permissioned.
 - `Nib` : per ilk relative fee (for unpermissioned ilks).
 - `nib` : per user relative fee for a specific ilk (for permissioned ilks).
-- `Peace`: minimal collateralization ratio (for vaults in unpermissioned ilks).
+- `Peace`: active collateralization ratio (for vaults in unpermissioned ilks).
+When vault collateralization ratio is below this value no futher debt can be generated.
+The vault will not be liquidated until it dips below the collateralization ratio.
-- `peace`: per user minimal collateralization ratio (for vaults in permissioned ilks).
+- `peace`: per user active collateralization ratio (for vaults in permissioned ilks).
+When vault collateralization ratio is below this value no futher debt can be generated.
+The vault will not be liquidated until it dips below the collateralization ratio.
 - `uline` : per user debt ceiling for a specific ilk (for permissioned ilks).
 - `rollable` : whether a vault can move debt to another vault without paying origination fees (for vaults in permissioned ilks).